 - One essay of up to 1,500 words.

-- Send your work as a single attachment (.doc; .docx; PDF), double-spaced, 12pt standard font.
+- Send your work as a SINGLE attachment (.doc; .docx; .PDF); docx preferred.
+12pt standard font.

-- Title your document with title and name (i.e: TITLE_Adrienne Rich).
+- Title your document with title and name (i.e: ESSAYTITLE_Adrienne Rich).

 - Only original, previously unpublished work will be considered.
 This includes personal websites and social media.